Flatlands Beyond Graphene 2025, September 1-5, Politecnico di Milano (Italy)

 By car: there are several motorways leading to Milano.
 However, on Sunday evenings and weekday mornings they routinely reach the limits of their capacity.
 On August 30 and 31, congestion is expected due to locals returning from their summer holidays.
 Access to large parts of Milano is limited to cars fulfilling emission regulations Euro 3 or higher for petrol and Euro 6 or higher for Diesel powered cars.
 For details see here

 Getting around: The backbone of the public transport network are the five metro lines.
-The conference venue is sub-five minutes walking distance from the Piola station on the Green Line (M2, one station east from Loreto, one of the intersections between the red and green lines).
+Attention!
+The Green line is interrupted between Cadorna and Garibaldi stations, so please choose alternative routes.
+The conference venue is sub-five minutes walking distance from the Piola station on the Green Metro Line (M2, one station east from Loreto, one of the intersections between the red and green lines) and the Leonardo da Vinci/Politecnico stations of tram lines 19 and 33 (Click “conference venue” for a drawing how to get to the lecture hall).
 The easiest way to pay for your ride is to swipe your debit or credit card at the turnstiles (see sample image) both upon entry and exit (even if there is a free exit lane).
 Alternatively, you can buy rechargeable paper tickets at vending machines and newsstands inside the stations.
 For more details see here.

 Accommodation: we do not give specific recommendations, since hotels close to our venue (città studi area) are plenty but small and will only accomodate a fraction of our participants each.
 We recommend early booking, especially if you plan to stay for the weekend following the conference, since rooms will be in high demand due to the Formula One Grand Prix in Monza.